 The Classic Mistake

-If you have some experience in real estate, I’m sure you’ve seen it – the windows are holding moisture, the concrete steps aren’t level and cracked, and the list goes on and on.
+If you have some experience in real estate, I’m sure you’ve seen it – the windows are holding moisture, the concrete steps aren’t level and are cracked, and the list goes on and on.
 If you haven’t seen these issues, there is a good chance that you are focused on the aesthetics of the home instead of the more critical details.
 Don’t let the bathroom vanity or the kitchen backsplash take your attention away from the more important details of the home – the outside!

-Interior finishes are, generally speaking, inexpensive compared to exterior items and this is primarily due to the large variety in exterior work that can be completed and their importance for the maintenance of the house as a whole.
+Interior finishes are, generally speaking, inexpensive compared to exterior items and this is primarily due to the large variety in exterior work that can be completed and its importance for the maintenance of the house as a whole.

 More often than not, buyers overlook the critical areas of a home.
 No one has a dinner party to show off their new shingles.
 Instead, the vanity project, albeit not that expensive, is the focus of everyone’s attention.